-Last week I shared my Thanksgiving dinner menu.
+A few days ago, I shared my Thanksgiving dinner menu.
 Making my menu early allows me time to find the best deals on the ingredients I will be using to make the meal.
-I don’t just plan my menu plan early, I also start organizing for the party early too.
+I don’t just plan my Thanksgiving menu plan early, I also start organizing for the party early too.
 The most important ingredient in a successful dinner party is a relaxed hostess.
 Planning ahead allows me to be more relaxed ensuring happier guests.
 You can use this free printable Thanksgiving planner to help you organize and plan your celebration.

 A week before Thanksgiving:

-I start preparing my house.
-If my in-laws will be coming for the holidays I will begin by deep cleaning, so all I have to do is light touch ups the day before Thanksgiving.
+A week before Thanksgiving, I will deep clean my house, so all I have to do is light touch ups the day before Thanksgiving.

 Order flowers or make a plan for creating my own Thanksgiving Centerpiece.